autowarefoundation/autoware_tools/localization/autoware_position_error_evaluator/README.md

      <p align="center">
      <img src="./media/position_error_evaluator_add_tool_to_rviz.png" width="400">
      </p>
-3. **Load Map Data**: Ensure Lanelet2 map is loaded in RViz
+4. **Load Map Data**: Ensure Lanelet2 map is loaded in RViz
+5. **Stop replay rosbag**: Pause the rosbag playback(space key on terminal of rosbag replay) to fix the vehicle pose during measurement
-4. **Start Measuring**:
+6. **Start Measuring**:
+   - Click to "Position Error Evaluator Tool"
-   - Click to start the following line measurement
+   - Click to start point of line measurement
-   - Click again to complete measurement
+   - Click again to end point of line measurement
-   - Right-click to cancel current measurement
+   - Check the measurement result displayed in the terminal
-   - Delete key to remove last measurement
+   - (if needed)Delete key to remove last measurement
+   - Right-click to reset current measurement
+7. **Repeat** for additional measurements as needed

 ### Measurement Types